On the Rank-$1$ convex hull of a set arising from a hyperbolic system of Lagrangian elasticity: Introduction

 \section{Introduction}

 There has recently been a lot of progress on a number of outstanding problems in PDE by reformulating the PDE as a differential inclusion.
-In \cite{mulsv1} counter examples to partial regularity of weak solutions to elliptic systems that arise as the critical point of a strongly quasiconvex functional were provided\,\footnote{Contrast this with the well known result of Evans \cite{evans} that minimizers do have partial regularity.}.
+In \cite{mulsv1} counterexamples to partial regularity of weak solutions to elliptic systems that arise as the critical point of a strongly quasiconvex functional were provided\,\footnote{Contrast this with the well known result of Evans \cite{evans} that minimizers do have partial regularity.}.
 This was later extended to polyconvex functionals in \cite{sz2} and parabolic systems in \cite{mulsvri}.
-Prior to this Scheffer \cite{sch} provided counter examples to related regularity problems.
-In \cite{camles1}, DeLellis and Szekelyhidi reproved \ggreen{(and considerably strengthened)} the well known result of \ggreen{Scheffer \cite{sch2}} on weak solutions to the Euler equation with compact support in space and time, with a much shorter and simpler proof via reformulation as a differential inclusion. \ggreen{ Previously Shnirelman \cite{shnir} provided a somewhat simpler proof by a different method}.
+Prior to this Scheffer \cite{sch} provided counterexamples to related regularity problems.
+In \cite{camles1}, De Lellis and Sz\'{e}kelyhidi reproved \ggreen{(and considerably strengthened)} the well known result of \ggreen{Scheffer \cite{sch2}} on weak solutions to the Euler equation with compact support in space and time, with a much shorter and simpler proof via reformulation as a differential inclusion. \ggreen{ Previously Shnirelman \cite{shnir} provided a somewhat simpler proof by a different method}.
 The advance provided by \cite{camles1} opened an approach to Onsager's conjecture which was subsequently studied intensively by a number of authors \cite{camles3}, \cite{camles2}, \cite{buvi2}, \cite{phil}, \cite{phil2} with a final solution being provided by \cite{phil1}, \cite{camles8}. \rrred{Further work brings these methods} to the study of the Navier-Stokes \rred{equations} \cite{buvi}.
 An excellent recent survey is provided by \cite{camlas10}.
 The general term used to describe the method of constructing solutions of PDE via differential inclusions is \em convex integration\rm.
 Indeed the antecedent to many of these results are the celebrated results of Nash \cite{nash}, Kuiper \cite{kuip} and Gromov \cite{grom}.
+Recently, De Lellis, De Philippis, Kirchheim and Tione \cite{dede} studied the question of regularity of \em stationary points \rm of strictly polyconvex functionals from the perspective of (generalized) differential inclusions and convex integration, as will be explained - their results (while more general and for a completely different problem and differential inclusion) are in spirit quite similar to ours.